botworld-wiki/beatburger.github.io/pages/arena-masters.md

 ### Story

 - **Astrid:** - Waaaaaaaaaaaaagh!
 Watch where you're going little one, I#m gonna stomp you!

 After you've defeated Astrid:

-- Waaaaaaaaa...
+- **Astrid:** Waaaaaaaaa...
 Hmmpf.
 I've gotta admit you can handle yourself in a chaotic fight, you deserve this upgrade to a green series botpack.

 ## Kelvin